 The major challenge of this project has not just been to design a new incubator, but to make sure that the materials and techniques necessary to build it are available in Ghana.
-To make sure that this is the case, the table in Appendix F includes a materials list created from those that are used in existing incubators as well as some additional options.
-Mr. Betepe has
+To make sure that this is the case, the table in Appendix E, includes a materials list created from those that are used in existing incubators as well as some additional options.
+Mr. Betepe has been consulted on the availability of them in Ghana.
+Plexiglass, aluminum, steel, and wood are the best options based on his ability to obtain them.

-For the prototypes, materials were selected based on commonly used components that could easily be found in the United States but could also be replaced with similar alternatives found in Ghana.
+For the prototypes, materials were selected based on commonly used components that could easily be found in the United States, but could also be replaced with similar alternatives found in Ghana.